How 3D Concrete Printing is Paving the Way for Construction

 As the printed structures are not traditional, the calculations of resistance and resistance in time are difficult to realize, that is why the habitable works will have to be tested on a case by case basis at the beginning.

-Using additive manufacturing on construction sites clearly allows for a reduction in costs and waste, faster build speeds, safer working environments and the potential for more complex architecture.
+In summary, 3D concrete printing is on the rise; using additive manufacturing on construction sites clearly allows for a reduction in costs and waste, faster build speeds, safer working environments and the potential for more complex architecture.
 While the 3D concrete printing is not as mainstream as 3D printing in the aeronautical or medical industries for example, it is certainly an area that is seeing increasing investment and attention – and for good reason.

 About the author: (Jessamy Baldwin)